geekmomprojects/RedJellies/Week2/ImaginaryEmbeddedSystem.md

-# Exercise 2.1: Imaginary Embedded System - Idea project diagram
+# Exercise 2.1: Imaginary Embedded System - Idea Project Diagram

 Make a block diagram describing an embedded system you’d like to have or make.
 Be imaginative.
 Reality does not apply here.